JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/User Acceptance Testing.md

 General feedback:</p>

 <h3 align="center">User4:</h3>

 <h4>Positives:</h4>

 - Functional and straight to the point.
 Very easy to set up with the registration survey and then can get straight into matching.

 <h4>Negatives:</h4>

 - For those in a group looking to get an extra housemate to fill a vacancy there can only be one image and name.
 It might be nice to have more images available for the rest of the group.
-There is also no option to change the image or delete account which would be good once housemates have been found
+There is also no option to change the image or delete account which would be good once housemates have been found.

 <h3 align="center>User5:</h3>

 <h4>Positives:</h4>

 - Good layout and design, easy to navigate and edit profile to desired changes.

 <h4>Negatives:</h4>